AstroSpiderBaby/AstroSpiderBaby/README.md

 - 🏗️ Modular pipeline structure using `bronze/`, `silver/`, and `gold/` stages
 - 🔐 Secure integration with **Azure Key Vault** and **Databricks Secret Scopes**
+- 🔄 SQL Server (on-prem) to Databricks via **Ngrok + JDBC**
 - 📦 Blob storage mounting for ingestion of flat files and JSON
+- 📋 Databricks Workflows orchestrating multi-step pipelines with task dependencies
-- 🧩 Clean enrichment and transformation layers using PySpark
+- 🧩 PySpark transformations for clean enrichment, joins, and validations
 - 🪵 Delta format tables and Databricks Workflows for orchestration
 - 🧪 Full pipeline run documented via notebooks (and CLI support)